GUIDE: How To Test Brass Instruments16th May 2022

 All brass players wonder at one time or another whether or not making a change to their mouthpiece will help.
 Could it give them more range, more volume or a bigger sound?
 A change in the mouthpiece can yield fantastic results to the player.
 You can achieve faster, higher and louder from just a small change.

-Brass Players – Valve Oil Guide
+Brass Players – Valve Oil Guide2nd August 2018

 For brass players, especially new ones, one of the most-asked questions regarding accessories is about valve oils and lubrications.
 It has been a couple of years since the new CLP (Classification Labelling and Packaging) rules were brought in which affected all the regulations around bottling and caused some supply issues with certain brands.
 So, it is high time we rounded up all of the valve oil that is currently available, examine the top sellers and look forward to a returning old favourite…